CodifyPlatform/CodeData/1968 - Subchapter 9 Loads.md

 #### (b) Wind load.

-The provisions of [section 27-569](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/9/loads#§27-569) of article five of this subchapter shall apply.
+The provisions of [section 27-569](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%209/Loads#§27-569-wind-loads-and-earthquake-loads) of article five of this subchapter shall apply.

 #### (c) Concentrated loads.

-The provisions of subdivision (b) of [section 27-557](https://up.codes/viewer/new_york_city/nyc-building-code-1968-v1/chapter/9/loads#§27-557) of this article shall apply.
+The provisions of subdivision (b) of [section 27-557](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%209/Loads#§27-557-floor-live-loads) of this article shall apply.

 #### (d) Special loads.

 1. When used for purposes such as promenades, assembly areas, or roof gardens, design shall be made for live loads corresponding to the particular usage, as indicated in reference standard RS 9-2.
 Such loads shall be considered as nonconcurrent with the wind load or with the live load specified in subdivision (a) of this section.
 The design live and wind loads for roofs, as specified elsewhere in this subchapter, shall be deemed to provide for incidental use of the roof of a building by the occupants thereof.
 2. Where roofs are intended for the ponding of water, the roof shall be designed for the maximum possible depth of water which may be ponded thereon as determined by the relative levels of roof deck and overflow weirs or scuppers.
 Such load need not be considered as occurring simultaneously with wind or live load.
-3. Girders and roof trusses (other than joists) over garage areas regularly utilized for the repair of vehicles and over manufacturing floors or storage floors used for commercical purposes shall be capable of supporting, in addition to the specified live and wind loads, a concentrated live load of two thousand pounds applied at any lower chord panel point for trusses, and at any point of the lower flange for girders.
+3. Girders and roof trusses (other than joists) over garage areas regularly utilized for the repair of vehicles and over manufacturing floors or storage floors used for commercial purposes shall be capable of supporting, in addition to the specified live and wind loads, a concentrated live load of two thousand pounds applied at any lower chord panel point for trusses, and at any point of the lower flange for girders.
 4. Where roofs are landscaped, the uniform design live load on the landscaped portions shall be thirty psf.
 The weight of the landscaping materials shall be considered as dead load and shall be computed on the basis of saturation of the earth.
-The areas adjacant to the landscaped portions shall be considered as assembly areas, unless specific provision is made to prevent such use.
+The areas adjacent to the landscaped portions shall be considered as assembly areas, unless specific provision is made to prevent such use.
 5. Where equipment is placed on roofs, the design shall provide for the support of such equipment.

 ### **§27-562 Moving Loads**